ktorn/completium-landing/docs/dapp-tools/tutorials/tuto0.md

 completium-cli import faucet account.json as admin
 ```

 A prompt asks if you want to overwrite the current amount.
-Answer 'Yes'.
+Answer 'Yes' or give it another alias of your choice.

 Note that it is possible to register several accounts and switch from one account to another.